Beyond the stones: Discovering Hadrian’s Wall

 Then, in the nascent days of 2020, before the unfolding pandemic gripped the world, I found myself on a plane to Edinburgh.
 The dream that had long seemed distant was suddenly within reach.
 I booked a tour with a charismatic guide, Eric Murdoch aka The Tartan Viking, and soon began my pilgrimage to a place that had lived in my thoughts for years.

 As my journey unfolded, the Wall revealed itself in segments and relics, each with its own story.
 For instance, Vindolanda welcomed me with the echoes of Roman soldiers and native Britons.
-The Vindolanda tablets, with their mundane yet fascinating details of daily life, bridged a two-thousand-year gap, connecting me to the people who once walked these roads.
+The Vindolanda tablets, with their fascinating details of daily life, bridged a two-thousand-year gap, connecting me to the people who once walked these roads.

 Elia Kabanov is a science writer covering the past, present and future of technology (@metkere)